symfony/symfony1-docs/gentle-introduction/en/14-Admin-Generator.markdown

 Figure 14-3 - `edit` view of the `article` module in the `backend` application

 ![edit view of the article module in the backend application](http://www.symfony-project.org/images/book/1_4/F1406.png "edit view of the article module in the backend application")

->**TIP**
->If you don't see the expected look and feel (no stylesheet and no image), this is because you need to install the assets in your project by running the `plugin:publish-assets` task:
->
->     $ php symfony plugin:publish-assets

 ### A Look at the Generated Code